Things to Do at Signal Hill

 Cabot Tower

-Modern facility with interactive exhibits detailing the site's military history, Marconi's achievements, and the area's natural heritage
+Modern facility with interactive displays covering the hill's military history, communications heritage, and natural environment

 Practical Information